Sedokina/Teniry.CQRS/Readme.md

 - Event dispatching and handling
 - Transactional command handlers
 - Includes FluentValidation support for commands
-- Types to simplify queries and commands implementation
+- Extended with types to simplify queries and commands implementation
+- Built using only .NET Dependency Injection

 Teniry.CQRS can be used with any database access library, such as Entity Framework, Dapper, etc. But it is recommended to use it with Entity Framework Core, as it provides built-in transactional command handlers support.

-Teniry.CQRS command and query dispatchers are fully implemented using Dependency Injection ✅, and do not use any libraries like MediatR ❌.
+Teniry.CQRS' command and query dispatchers are fully implemented using Dependency Injection, and do not use any libraries like MediatR.

-# Installation
+# 📦 Installation

 You can install the package via NuGet: